Visit your forestVisitor information, walks & directions

-The best way to experience the forest is to follow one of the walks from our first car park at Barton.
-There’s a gentle one-and-a-half-mile stroll, perfect for families with young children.
-Or for a longer trail, follow our blue waymarked route which is 3.5 miles – taking in stunning views across some of the newly planted sites.
+The best way to experience the Forest is to follow one of the waymarked walks.
+There are gentle one-and-a-half-mile strolls, perfect for families with young children.
+Or for a longer trail, follow our Dorsington Wood waymarked route which is 3.5 miles – taking in stunning views across some of the newly planted woodland. .

 At the Spernal end of the Forest, Haydon Way Wood offers public access and our first accessible trail can be found at Morgrove Coppice.
 Wild Wood hosts our school groups, providing somewhere to come and enjoy learning more about the natural world.
 And to have some proper fun in the woods!